Chapter 6 Cancer genomics and epidemiology

 grid.arrange(gp,ginc,gmor,pinc, pmor, ncol=3)

 As a group discuss what cancer type would be most worthy of funding in Hong Kong.
-Statistics and figures should be used to support your decision.
+Discuss what statistics and figures could be used to support your decision.
 If possible also discuss other data/analyses that can be performed and/or other diseases that are also in need of funding in Hong Kong.